khannoori/fiziq-backend/doc/datamodel.md

 This concept represents a physiqual exercise that targets one or multiple muscle groups and can be performed by a person.

-Workout has the following properties
+`Workout` has the following properties:

 | Property Name        | Type          | Remarks                             |
 |----------------------|:-------------:|-------------------------------------|
 | name                 | `string`      |                                     |